 Winston Y. Chan is a litigation partner in Gibson, Dunn & Crutcher’s San Francisco office.
-He is an experienced trial and appellate attorney, and is a member of the firm’s White Collar Defense and Investigations, Securities Enforcement, FDA and Health Care, Life Sciences, FCPA, and Antitrust Practice Groups.
+He is an experienced trial and appellate attorney, and is a member of the firm’s White Collar Defense and Investigations, Securities Enforcement, FDA and Health Care, Life Sciences, FCPA, Environmental Litigation, and Antitrust Practice Groups.
 Mr. Chan has particular expertise leading matters involving government enforcement defense, internal investigations, compliance counseling, and civil trial litigation.

 From 2003 to 2011, Mr. Chan served as an Assistant United States Attorney in the Eastern District of New York, where he investigated a wide range of matters as part of that office's Business and Securities Fraud Section, including False Claims Act violations, health care fraud, Foreign Corrupt Practices Act violations, hedge fund improprieties, insider trading, accounting fraud, market manipulation, and fraudulent offerings of securities.
 Mr. Chan additionally prosecuted cases in the Organized Crime and Racketeering Section, where he handled matters involving Italian, Eastern European and Asian criminal enterprises, for which the Attorney General awarded Mr. Chan one of the Department of Justice's highest awards for his "exemplary and historic work."